bringauto/fleet-protocol/README.md

 as the last comment in documentation for the given field.
 Optional fields have defaults as described in the [ProtoBuf] v3 doc.

+### Python protobuf files

+To use the compiled python protobuf files in a project, install the module in `protobuf/compiled/python`.
+For example: add this project as a submodule and add `file:fleet-protocol/protobuf/compiled/python` to `requirements.txt`.
+Then it can be imported as `fleet_protocol_protobuf_files`.

 ## Repo structure

 This repository contains a basic C API and CMake project to easily